kalimora/f-team-cmpm-121/README.md

 - I added a condition to complete the play scenario when enough plants reach a certain growth level in GameScene.js.
 - I also implemented a check that tracks if the play scenario is completed, ensuring it only triggers once to avoid loops.

+### Reflection

+Looking back on how we achieved the F0 requirements, our team's plan changed a lot in several ways:

+1. **Tools and Technologies**:
+We started with Phaser and thought our JavaScript skills would be enough.
+But we quickly realized that integrating everything needed better collaboration tools.
+We used VS Code for coding, GitHub for version control and reviews, and Discord for regular meetings and discussions.
+These tools helped us manage updates from multiple team members without conflicts.
+Kaylee was crucial in setting up these tools and guiding everyone on how to use them effectively.

+2. **Changing Team Roles**:
+At first, we had specific roles like Tools Lead, Engine Lead, and Design Lead.
+As the project progressed, we found that our roles often overlapped, so we became more flexible:
+- We started doing pair programming and had more group discussions, especially for complex features like plant growth logic and time advancement.
+- **Role Adjustments**: For example, Celeste and Hasina worked together on plant growth and visuals, while Samina and Shea worked on reaping and sowing actions for the player.

+3. **Refactoring and Iterative Development**:
+Initially, we focused on getting the core features done quickly.
+As we moved forward, we realized the need for refactoring to keep the code clean and organized.
+We followed DRY principles to avoid repeated code and created utility functions.
+Kaylee also helped set up coding guidelines to make refactoring smoother.
+We worked in iterations: starting with something simple, testing it, and then improving.
+For example, we consolidated scattered sun and water updates into reusable methods.

+4. **Simplifying the Growth Mechanism**:
+Our original idea for plant growth was too complicated, with too many types of plants and conditions.
+It became overwhelming, so we simplified it:
+- We reduced the plant types to three and kept the growth logic consistent for all, with minor variations based on sun and water.
+This made it easier to manage while keeping some variety.

+5. **Scenario Completion Goals**:
+We initially wanted multiple ways to complete the game, but it made coding and testing difficult.
+We simplified it to one condition: having enough plants reach a specific growth level.
+This made it easier to meet the F0 requirements and gave players a clear objective.

+6. **Addressing Code Duplication**:
+We noticed a lot of repetitive code, especially for managing plant types and growth.
+We refactored this into utility functions to make the code cleaner.
+For example, checking nearby plant count for growth was repeated, so we made it a utility function.
+We also refactored functions for updating resource levels in grid cells.

+7. **Embracing Iterative Planning**:
+At first, we tried to complete each feature entirely before moving on to the next.
+We learned that it was better to work on small, testable parts, then review and improve them before continuing.
+This made the code easier to manage and helped us address issues without dealing with large, complex chunks of work.

+### Key Takeaways
+- We used collaboration tools like VS Code, GitHub, and Discord to keep our development process smooth.
+- Pair programming and flexible roles helped us solve problems faster and share knowledge across the team.
+- We scaled back our original ambitions for plant types and game conditions to focus on a playable version that met the F0 requirements.
+- Refactoring and DRY principles kept our code cleaner and easier to maintain.

+Overall, we shifted our approach to focus on simplicity, collaboration, and iteration.
+This helped us meet the F0 requirements effectively and build a strong foundation for future improvements.

 Feel free to adapt this file as we change our objectives!